 Also, don’t underestimate how martech tools might have progressed since you last vetted them.
 This could be an opportunity to upgrade your techstack with real goals in mind.

-Get insights about your organization, your competitors and the environment of your marketplace – all with the goal of positioning yourself better in the marketplace to strategically win more business.
+A B2B competitive analysis can give you insights about your organization, your competitors and the environment of your marketplace – all with the goal of positioning yourself better in the marketplace to strategically win more business.
 Review product, sales, and marketing strategies for you and your competitors by asking these questions:

 - Where do my competitors show up?